 Seventh-grader Kristina Galan, 12, said her show choir class at Cesar Chavez Middle School is like her family.

 "My life would be so different without music," she said.
 "Without music, I promise I will not be the same student, because there's going to be a part of me that's missing.
-And I won't be on the honor roll, I can
+And I won't be on the honor roll, I can promise you that."

 Music and other electives keep many kids in school and out of trouble, the students said.